matildegarelik/posty/README.md

-# posty
+# Posty
-Laravel project based on Traversy Media's crash course
+Laravel project based on Traversy Media's crash course.
+Styled with TailwindCSS and MySQL database.